Skip to main content

 Modern AI agents differ from their chatbot predecessors in three critical ways.
 First, they possess long-horizon planning capabilities, meaning they can decompose a complex business objective into a sequence of sub-tasks and execute them end to end.
 Second, they leverage tool use — the ability to call APIs, query databases, trigger RPA bots, and interact with enterprise systems in real time.
 Third, they maintain persistent memory and context, allowing them to learn from previous interactions and adapt their behavior over time.

-At TPWITS, we have deployed agent architectures for clients in financial services, logistics, and healthcare that handle tasks ranging from automated procurement approval chains to real-time regulatory compliance checks.
+Agent architectures are being deployed across financial services, logistics, and healthcare for tasks ranging from automated procurement approval chains to real-time regulatory compliance checks.
 These are not experimental prototypes.
 They are production systems processing thousands of decisions per day with measurable ROI.

 Architecture Patterns for Production-Grade Agents